Converting to a healthy eating routine and life can be overwhelming; baby steps are good in getting started. Here are some steps to start to consider.

 Making warm healthy beverages are so good for your digestion and health, it is one of the #1 ways I nurture myself on a regular daily basis.* From bone broth to my dandelion tea latte, to herbal teas I have on hand and take tea bags with me when I am out, drinking filtered water, about 12 ounces max of coconut water a day to replenish electrolytes after my workouts and Kombucha are all amazing beverages to consume to improve your health immediately.*

-Last but not least, I love to incorporate smoothies with bone broth collagen protein powder into my diet.
+Last but not least, I love to incorporate smoothies with collagen peptides into our diet.
 Smoothies are wonderful because they are so versatile.
 You can add whatever fruits, veggies, and whole food ingredients you want to get the right balance of nutrients and taste you are craving.
-Here’s my vanilla collagen protein power smoothie recipe, with healthy almond butter, dates, banana, Ripple plant milk, and my Vanilla Maple Bone Broth Protein Powder.

 #4 Start Your Day Right

-I use to start my day with a cup of coffee and would savor it and then not eat until about 11 AM when I finally got hungry.
 Switching to a new routine has made an instant improvement!
 That routine is this: I wake up and have a tall glass of water room temperature or warmed with ½ of lemon squeezed into it.
-Then a warm beverage, any of my herbals teas or bone broth with eating breakfast within an hour after I am awake to set my digestion and metabolism on a positive track for energy and elimination and overall health.
+Then a warm beverage, any of my herbals teas, mushroom organic coffee or bone broth with eating breakfast within an hour after I am awake to set my digestion and metabolism on a positive track for energy and elimination and overall health.

 My breakfasts are mostly either eggs and a green veggie stir-fried in coconut oil or grass-fed butter….
 OR a smoothie.
-My smoothies vary but the typical recipe is a protein powder like hemp protein, plant-based protein, OR collagen powder, a superfood like ground chia, ground flax, avocado, coconut oil OR cocoa powder… a banana and/or berries, almond milk or coconut milk.
-Check out my beverage recipes for more ideas!
+My smoothies vary but the typical recipe is a protein powder like hemp protein, plant-based protein, OR collagen peptides, a superfood like ground chia, ground flax, avocado, coconut oil OR cocoa powder… a banana and/or berries, almond milk or coconut milk.

 #5 Get Moving